penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/xml-sitemap-feed/readme.txt

 **Data that is published**

 An XML Sitemap index, referencing other sitemaps containing your web site's public post URLs of selected post types that are already public, along with their last modification date and associated image URLs, and any selected public archive URLs.

 A Google News Sitemap containing your web site's public and recent (last 48 hours) URLs of selected news post type, along with their publication time stamp and associated image URL.
+An author sitemap can be included, which will contain links to author archive pages.
+These urls contain author/user slugs, and the author archives can contain author bio information.
+If you wish to keep this out of public domain, then deactivate the author sitemap and use an SEO plugin to add noindex headers.

 **Data that is transmitted**